 For students riding the Hope Academy bus, everyone is required to wear a mask at all times.
 Students will have a seating chart.
 Students who are first on the bus moving to the back so that new students boarding the bus do not pass by students already on the bus.
 The final student to board the bus in will be at the front of the bus.
 Students will exit the bus in the reverse order that they boarded the bus, so that students do not have to pass by each other.

-ENHANCED CLEANING AND DISINFECTION AFTER NOTIFICATION OF A CONFIRMED CASE OF COVID-19 This protocol is for cleaning and disinfection of areas where a person with COVID-19 spent time in Hope Academy spaces.
+Enhanced Cleaning after a Confirmed Case of COVID-19 This protocol is for cleaning and disinfection of areas where a person with COVID-19 spent time in Hope Academy spaces.
 It is applied from 48 hours prior to the onset of symptoms until seven days have passed since the person was present in a Hope Academy space.
 After notification of a person with confirmed COVID-19 on Hope Academy campus, if possible, wait 24 hours after the ill person was present in a space prior to beginning cleaning and disinfection.
 Buildings and/or specific rooms and areas where a COVID-19 positive person spent time will be assessed on a case-by-case basis under the guidance of the local Public Health Department.
 The cleaning scope will be implemented based on the risk of potential contamination as determined by the local Public Health Department and in coordination with the impacted school building.

 Contact Tracing